snowphone/WSL2-port-forwarding-guide/README.md

 This is a manual for those who are struggling with WSL2's isolated network.
 Most of ideas come from [WSL#4150](https://github.com/microsoft/WSL/issues/4150#issue-456591548) issue, so it's a summary of core comments.

-`wslbridge.ps1` was forked from [edwindijas](https://github.com/microsoft/WSL/issues/4150#issuecomment-504209723)'s comment and bypassing executionPolicy idea came from [gstorelli](https://github.com/microsoft/WSL/issues/4150#issuecomment-504947432).
+`wslbridge.ps1` was forked from [edwindijas](https://github.com/microsoft/WSL/issues/4150#issuecomment-504209723)'s comment, and bypassing executionPolicy idea came from [gstorelli](https://github.com/microsoft/WSL/issues/4150#issuecomment-504947432).

 ## Before you follow...
 * Install openssh-server.